MrNidnan/UnlockMe/README.md

     ├── main.dart                   - Starting point of the application
     ├── core
     │   ├── app_export.dart         - It contains commonly used file imports
-    │   ├── constants               - It contains all constants classes
+    │   ├── app_storage.dart        - It contains db contracts and storage related imports (including constants) │   ├── constants               - It contains all constants classes
     │   ├── errors                  - It contains error handling classes
     │   ├── network                 - It contains network-related classes
-    │   └── utils                   - It contains common files and utilities of the application ├── data
+    │   ├── services                - It contains common internal services used across the app (like timers) │   └── utils                   - It contains common files and utilities of the application ├── data
     │   ├── apiClient               - It contains API calling methods